spstefan/spstefan/README.md

 ## Hi there 👋
 I'm a student in informatics and business.
-Currently working on a project to learn React!
+Currently working on a project on the DHIS2 platform.

 ## My Portfolio:
 Coming soon...